minkimipt/new-blog/content/patterns/contrail/ironic_integration_with_contrail.md

 ## Installing the cluster using juju

-Use the bundle from appendinx.
-Deployment procedure is described [here](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/).
+Use the bundle from [Appendix]({{< relref "#appendix-1-bundle" >}} "Appendix 1 Bundle") for inspiration.
+General deployment procedure is described [here](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/).
 Make sure you are checking documentation for your desired OpenStack release.
 I was using Train - latest supported OpenStack release by that time.
 There are some actions that need to be run after cluster is deployed:

 * [for onboarding contrail cluster into contrail-command](https://jaas.ai/u/juniper-os-software/contrail-command)
 * [for preparing vault for service](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/app-vault.html)